 Tripod Wool Table Lamp

-Materials: Black painted metal frame (iron), Ocher and brown/green wool wrapped around the iron frame to create the conical lampshade.
-Some early plastic wrapped around the iron feet.
-Bakelite socket.
+Materials: Black painted metal frame (iron).
+Ochre and brown-green wool wrapped around the iron frame to create the conical lampshade.
+Black plastic wrapped around the iron rods.
+3 white caps.
+Bakelite E27 socket.

 Height: 43,5 cm / 17.12”

 Electricity: 1 bulb E27, 1 x 75 watt maximum, 110/220 volt.